 \section{A detection result for Link Floer homology}

 ~ In this section we give another infinite family of detection results for link Floer homology.
-Let $L_n$ denote the closure of the 2-braid $\sigma^{n}$ together with its braid axis. \begin{theorem} Suppose $L$ is a link with $\widehat{\HFL}(L)\cong\widehat{\HFL}(L_n)$.
-Then $L$ is isotopic to $L_n$ \end{theorem}
+Let $L_n$ denote the closure of the 2-braid $\sigma^{n}$ together with its braid axis, as shown in Figure~\ref{fig:Ln}, with specified orientations.
+Let $L_n'$ denote any copy of $L_n$ with arbitrary orientation.